 Some of the responsibilities that lie with the supervisory board of a German stock corporation are fulfilled at our company by E. Merck KG, Darmstadt, Germany.
 This applies primarily to the Board of Partners of E. Merck KG, Darmstadt, Germany.
 Therefore, the Board of Partners as well as the composition and procedures of its committees are described in the following.

 The Board of Partners has nine members.
-In fiscal 2019 up to January 27, 2019, the Board of Partners was composed as follows:
+The Board of Partners was composed as follows in fiscal 2020: